ggrov/tinker/Readme.md

 			apply(psgraph (current))

-	2. In GUI, open the file intro.psgraph, then click the button 'Connect' to display the graph.
+	2. In GUI, open the file 'example_current.psgraph', then click the button 'Connect' to display the graph.
 The buttons 'Next' and 'Backtracking' are now available to execute the graph.

 	3. To end the current interactive session, click 'Finish' in the GUI.